PolinaGrits/rsschool-cv/cv.md

 #### * Phone: +375 29 214 34 72
 ---
 ## About me
-#### I have no experience in information technology.
+#### I have no experience in development.
 But I want to study and gain new knowledge in this field.
 I know it won't be easy, but my goal is to become a good developer.
 And I think I will succeed, because I like to solve problems and learn new things.
 If I take a work, I'll finish it.
 I like working in a team.
 ---
 ## Skills
 #### * Git